Solheimajokull Ice Climbing & Glacier Hike

 Since the glacier is impermanent and ever changing your guide often has to scout out each time a new crevasse or moulin for your climbing session, avoiding the potential crowds on the glacier as well.
 Your guide will install massive ice screw and attach a safety rope before you climb up the ice wall or rappel into a crevasse and climb up again.
 This will be an adventure of a lifetime.

-You will also spend some time hiking on the glacier to see the ice formations in the area such as crevasses, deep cracks in the surface of the glacier, and so called moulins, often vertical shafts in the ice which are formed by melting water finding it’s way into fissures and cracks.
+You will also spend some time hiking on the glacier.
+See the ice formations in the area such as crevasses, deep cracks in the surface of the glacier, or even so called moulins.
+These are vertical shafts in the ice which are formed by melting water finding its way into fissures and cracks.
 In the wintertime, it is often possible to peek into small ice tunnels and capture the beautiful blue heart of the ice.

 You will stay about 3 hours on the glacier itself.

 12 years old

 ✓ Certified Glacier Guide